NTE Spacers for Optic Athermalization

 Features

-ALLVAR Alloy 30 offers a new material solution for athermalized optical assembles.
+ALLVAR Alloy 30 offers a new material solution for athermalized optical assemblies.
 This novel material:

 - Has a axial Coefficient of Thermal Expansion of -30.0ppm/°C at room temperature.